 For the purposes of this demonstration, I decided to create a simple agent with a straightforward reservation intent.

-Before anything else, give your intent a clear descriptive name.
-Something like “Intent 1” can work if you have just a couple of intents but with anything more complex it’s just likely to cause issues.
+Before anything else, give your intent a clear, descriptive name.
+Something like “Intent 1” can work if you have just a couple of intents, but with anything more complex, it’s likely to cause issues.

 🔺 Define Training Phrases

 So, to train my agent on the reservation intent, I typed a list of phrases people are likely to use when making a restaurant reservation.
 PS: we also have a restaurant reservation template, in case you need one.

 Do note that Dialogflow automatically highlighted entities with which it was already familiar (system entities).

 The system analyzed the natural language and isolated as well as classified key data necessary to make a reservation: date, time, and the number of guests.

 However, to complete the reservation successfully, I also needed to collect a person's name and phone number.
 Therefore, I added a few training phrases to ensure the agent will be able to identify this information within the natural language input.

 Scrolling past the training phrases, the identified entities are stored in the “Actions & Parameters” section:

 Going through the variations of the training phrases, you can notice that some of them include more information than others.
 In fact, some include no data whatsoever.
 So, how do you make sure that after the agent identifies intent, it proceeds to collect ALL of the needed information?